kanru-wang/Udemy_GAN_and_Diffusion_models/README.md

 Batch normalization is avoided for the WGAN-GP’s critic (discriminator).
 Batch normalization creates correlations between samples in the same batch.
 It impacts the effectiveness of the gradient penalty.

-WGAN-GP demonstrates better image quality and convergence comparing with WGAN.
-However, DCGAN demonstrates slightly better image quality and it converges faster.
-Compared to DCGAN, WGAN-GP’s advantage is that its training convergency is more stable, allowing us to use a more complex model like a deep ResNet for the generator and the discriminator.

 <br>

 # Progressive Growing GAN (ProGAN)